fraxken/ebook_nodejs/en/chapters/introduction/introduction.md

 Obviously you will have to invest a lot of time in learning and practicing to prove your motivation with actions.
 Nowadays this often starts by breaking the belief that doing a CRUD API with "**express**" will be enough to get you a job (this is less and less the case ⛔).

 The purpose of this document is to provide you with a set of references that will help you along the way (at least as much as possible... this document remains impregnated with my own strengths and weaknesses).

+## 📌 Legends

+The document includes a set of references (links) to videos and articles that are segmented by level of difficulty and language (FR French or EN English).

+[Beginner]
+These are often popularization or information resources accessible to beginners.
+Be careful on certain tough subjects, the notion of a beginner can nevertheless imply that you have acquired skills.

+[Intermediate]
+These are resources that require a certain foundation to be able to approach them.
+However, this does not mean that they will technically require a long time to be addressed.

+[Advanced]
+Unlike intermediate, advanced resources are much more technically and practically hairy.

+[To know]
+These are links dealing with subjects that are interesting to know (often details on the functioning and behaviors that are not well understood, etc.).
+These are often beginner/intermediate resources.

+The ratings are not perfect and they are here mainly to try to guide you as much as possible.